Anas-Farooq-codes/Movie-App/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.
 3. Enjoy exploring movies with Cinematrix!

+## Connect with Us

+If you want to join our discord community,
+Click the link here: https://lnkd.in/deJxkJ_e